Embracing a Growth Mindset: Granting Ourselves Permission to Fail

 Most inquiries into causation, especially those concerned with human behavior, psychology, and intelligence, ultimately come back around to the age-old philosophical debate regarding nature vs. nurture.
 Which has more of an effect an individual’s potential for success: their biological makeup or their training and nurturing?
 Such a debate is worthwhile when investigating whether environment, training, or genetic makeup exert the most influence on our lives, abilities, and skill sets.
-Such is the focus of Stanford University Professor of psychology Carol Dweck’s influential work Mindset: the New Psychology of Success, which explores the causes responsible for the mentality each of us adopt in regards to our potential for intellectual and emotional development.
+Such is the focus of Stanford University Professor of psychology Carol Dweck’s influential work Mindset: the New Psychology of Success, which explores what's responsible for the mentality each of us adopt in regards to our potential for intellectual and emotional development.

 Growth vs. Fixed Mindset